 - Capital expenditures paid from reserves each month

-You will then use all of your assumptions to make a projection about project cash flow.
+You will use all of your assumptions to make a projection about the project’s cash flow.

 The analysis will look at gross revenue, total expenses and net operating income.

-Usually, the pro forma will extend out to the year at which the investor or developer is expecting to sell the property.
+Usually, the pro forma will extend out to the year at which the investor or developer is expecting to sell the property or for the length of time that a loan will be held against the property.

 3. Why is a real estate pro forma important?